General thoughts

 However, SRE relies on a different approach when it comes to the reliability of your software.
 Whereas operations traditionally rely on manual tasks to overcome problems arising in production, SRE is bringing automation to handle these at scale and provide more reliable software.

-To that end, the SRE’s mantra is: “Do it once manually, automate it the second time.”
+The SRE's mantra is: "Do it once manually, automate it the second time."

 • DevOps automates development speed;

-• SRE automates reliability at production scale.
+• SRE automates reliability at the production scale.

 To improve reliability, one of the core principles of SRE, besides automation, is chaos engineering, where failures aren't feared but embraced as valuable lessons.